cocodrilodog/tools-motion-kit/docs/LifeCycle.md

 `Motion`, `Timer`, `Sequence`, and `Parallel` objects (collectibly named as `Playback`s) can be reused for optimal results with a very convenient API.

 For example, you can create a motion that animates the position of an object every time the player clicks the mouse button and moves the object to the clicked location.
 Instead of creating a new `Motion` every time, you can reuse only one `Motion` object to carry out all the animations.
 This has a very convenient side effect: It will stop the current movement and start a new one towards the new destination point automatically.
 You wouldn't need to stop or destroy the current one.
-(A big advantage over DOTween).
+(The other big advantage over DOTween).

 This is what `owner` and `reuseID` are for. `Playback`s are stored internally assotiated with an owner object and an id string when they are created.
 When invoking `MotionKit.GetMotion(someOwner, "someReuseID", ...` repeatedly, this line of code will use and return the same `Motion` object always.